Frequently Asked Questions about SPRING and SUMMER 2021:

 Is there a possibility of short-term access to Peyton Hall?

 If you need access to Peyton (e.g. for picking up books or printouts, or for one-time needs for fast internet to give a talk or to do some coding), please email to firstname.lastname@example.org and to email@example.com with your request.
 As above, keep your mask on when you are not in your office, and only one person is allowed in an office at a time.

 What about Broadmead?

 171 Broadmead currently houses Dave McComas' Space Physics laboratories.
 They have specific allowance for a small number of people to work in the lab, with appropriate social distancing.
-Renovations of the part of 171 Broadmead that will house the Rubin Observatory LSST Data Management team will likely be done by early to mid Spring.
+Renovations of the part of 171 Broadmead that will house the Rubin Observatory LSST Data Management team are now complete, and they are planning to move in over the summer.